NirantK/nirantk.github.io/content/en/community.md

 ## Adding Friends

-✅ Directly message an admin (not Nirant!) if you would like to invite someone to the group
+✅ Share the group link with your friends and ask them to apply: https://nas.io/the-generativeai-group (Valid till 15th September 2023)

 👎 Asking on main to add your friend.
 Ping admins directly.